pithymaxim/teaching/Stata/place_effects/readme.md

 ```
 test 1.company_id=2.company_id
 ```
-- Most importantly, everything works just the same if we add control variables, for example below we add controls for weight and trunkL
+- Most importantly, everything works just the same if we add control variables, for example below we add controls for weight and trunk:
 ```
 regress price i.company_id weight trunk, robust
 ```